Of the town of Kumano's 27,000 inhabitants, 1,500 are brush craftsmen

 You can also try your hand at making your own brush.

-, tens of thousands of visitors from all over Japan throng tranquil Kumano.
+During the Brush Festival, tens of thousands of visitors from all over Japan throng tranquil Kumano.

 The air is alive with the smoky tang of yakisoba noodles, octopus dumplings and skewered squid sizzling on grills at colorful food stalls.